MicrosoftDocs/appcenter-docs/docs/test-cloud/troubleshooting/time-outs.md

 It could be because the test has too many long-running steps.
 The solution here is to break up the test into multiple smaller and faster tests.

 ### Troubleshooting timed-out test suites
 This error could be caused by an issue with test code or perhaps your test suite is too large to complete within the time limit.
 Without a test report, it's hard to determine the cause.
 Try running fewer tests per test suite.
-The goal is to get a test report and associated log files so you can see what is happening.
+The goal is to get a test report and associated log files so you can see what's happening.

 If the test suite completes successfully, sometimes but not always, check the test time using the [Test Reports](~/test-cloud/test-reports.md) for the completed tests.
 If it's close to the timeout limits, then small variances in execution time could make the difference between completion or timing out.
 Again, running fewer tests in a test suite can help get test results consistently.